anoma/taiga/book/src/exec.md

 If we look at the intent token notes as messages passing from one user (application) to another, the first [1] intent note can signal a message being sent, when the [-1] note will signal that the message has been received.
 See more about the idea of message passing [here](message_passing.md).

 ## Step 2: Gossip
-Once intentVP is specified and the initial partial transaction is created, the user sends the intent to the intent gossip network and solvers match intents in order to create full transactions and publish them on the blockchain.
-That implies that users need to give some information to the solvers (including the content of `intentVP`) that is sufficient to create partial transactions and transactions (proofs)
+Once the intentVP is specified and the initial partial transaction is created, the user sends everything to the intent gossip network.
+Gossip nodes send those intents to each other, spreading them around.
+Solvers listen to the intent gossip network and receive the intents.

-To Do: what is the minimal amount of information needs to be revealed to the solver in order to match a transaction?

 ## Step 3: Solve

+Solvers receive intents from the intent gossip network and match them together in order to create transactions.

+**Note**: that implies that users need to give some information to the solvers (including the content of `intentVP`) that is sufficient to create partial transactions and transactions (to create proofs).

-We are considering the model when a solver makes one step at a time and sends the step result to the next solver.
-In practice, the solver can send the result to themselves and continue solving if they have the intent to make the next step.
-It would be nice to merge the steps into one when possible, but for simplicity we ignore this detail here
+We are considering the model where a solver makes one step at a time and sends the step result back to the gossip network, where the partial solution meets the next solver in the chain.
+In practice, the solver can continue solving instead of sending the result back to the gossip network if they can make the next step

 ### Create partial transactions

-When a solver has two intents that can be [partially] matched together, they [partially] match the intents by creating new partial transactions.
-The intentVPs or other partial transactions are not modified.
+When a solver has intents that can be [partially] matched together, they [partially] match the intents by creating new partial transactions.
+Solvers cannot modify the old data, only create new (e.g. new partial transactions).

 #### Prove
-Solvers are responsible for creation of all proofs (`Action`, `tokenVP`, etc) required for a state transition for their partial solutions.
+Solvers are responsible for creation of all proofs (`Action`, `VP`, etc) required for their partial solutions.
+For that reason, solvers:
-- solvers **have the authority** to spend and create the notes they receive and produce the proofs required to perform the action
+- **have the authority** to spend and create the notes they receive and produce the proofs required to perform the action
-- solvers **know** the content of intentVPs of the users (necessary to be able to satisfy them)
+- **know** the content of intentVPs of the users (necessary to be able to satisfy them)
-- solvers **don't know** the identities of the users
+- **don't know** the identities of the users

-When solvers receive partial transactions, they must check all of the proofs attached to them.
+When solvers receive partial solutions from the gossip network, they must check all of the proofs attached to them.

 #### Local `cm` trees

-To store note commitments `cm`, a local commitment tree `CMtree` is created.
+To store note commitments of the created notes, a local commitment tree `CMtree` is created.
 After the transaction is finalized, the tree will be published on the blockchain along with the transaction.

 ### Partial vs final match

 After the solver matches the intents, two cases are possible:
 1. At least one of the total per-token balances computed by summing up the per-token balances of partial transactions doesn't equal the balancing value.
-The solver sends the data to the next solver
+In this case, the solver sends the data to the gossip network
 2. All total per-token balances are equal to the balancing values.
 A valid transaction can be created and published

-**Note**: in the current implementation we assume a simpler model where only one solver can match n-party bartering intents (**no partial solving**).
+**Note**: in the current implementation we assume a simpler model with no partial solving.

 **Note**: solvers don't need to be identified as all actions are authorized by user/app VPs.
 However, if they want to receive fees, they need to have an address on the chain.